05rentao/05rentao/README.md

 ## Hi there!

 My name in Ren Tao, I'm a student at the University of Pennsylvania majoring in computer science.
-You can reach me at 05.rentao@gmail.com.
+You can reach me at 05.rentao@gmail.com or taoren@seas.upenn.edu.

 <!--
 **05rentao/05rentao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.